machinetranslate/machinetranslate.org/resources/education.md

 ## Localization Institute

-The **Machine Translation Master Class** is offered by the Localisation Institute and taught by Peng Wang.
+The **Machine Translation Master Class** is offered by the Localization Institute and taught by Peng Wang.
 This interactive class is designed for project managers, vendors, buyers, decision-makers, IT professionals and content managers.

 [localizationinstitute.com/course/machine-translation-master-class/](https://www.localizationinstitute.com/course/machine-translation-master-class/)